bluelamar/WsRuleR/README.md

 $ ./scripts/run_cdb.sh

 You will know its ready when you see it starts printing to the console.
-Then from a separate terminal initialize the database with Owner Goup data if you have not yet done so.
+Then from a separate terminal initialize the database with the Directory Service Owner Group data if you have not yet done so.
+This simply pre-populates the DB with made-up groups with owners.

-$ ./scripts/init_cdb.sh
+$ ./scripts/init_ds.sh

 2. In a separate terminal start the server.